 Males have an imposing long “beard” along the midline of their chest and belly.

-Information for Nyala hunting
+General Information for hunting Nyala

 Males begin to lose their stripes as they start to mature.
 This is because juvenile males disguise themselves as females avoiding any jealous behavior from adult males.